kristinbranson/FlyDiscoAnalysis/goldblum/README.md

 2. Have SciComp Systems create a `davislab` user.

-3. Have SciComp Systems add your public RSA key to the list of authorized keys for the account.
+3. Have SciComp Systems add your personal public RSA key to the list of authorized keys for the account.
+You may need to create these if you don't have one already.
     This will enable you to login as `davislab` on `submit.int.janelia.org` without entering a password.
+For instance, when logged in as yourself, you should be allowed to run `ssh davislab@submit.int.janelia.org`/

 4. Create an RSA keypair for the `davislab` account using `ssh-keygen`.
 Leave the passphrase empty.

-5. On your local macOS or Linux machine, which logged into your normal account, start a terminal and do:
+5. On your local macOS or Linux machine, which is logged into your normal account, start a terminal and do:
     ```
     git clone https://github.com/JaneliaSciComp/FlyDiscoAnalysis
     cd FlyDiscoAnalysis
     git submodule update
     ```
     This will create a folder named `FlyDiscoAnalysis` with the FlyDiscoAnalysis source code in it, including Goldblum.

 6. In your local repo, there is a file named `goldblum/branson_configuration.m`.
 This file looks something like this: